nhduong1203/Speech-Lab/Tutorial/1. Speech Augmentation/SpeechAug.md

 augmented_sound = transform(my_waveform_ndarray, sample_rate=16000)
 ```

-This code will adjust the speed of your audio file by a rate chosen randomly from a uniform distribution within the range [min_rate, max_rate]. p is the probability to apply this transformation.
+This code will adjust the speed of your audio file by
+ - A rate chosen randomly from a uniform distribution within the range `[min_rate, max_rate]`.
+ - `p` is the probability to apply this transformation.

+When adjusting the speed of your audio, the duration of the audio may change.
+You can control whether the duration remains unchanged by setting the `leave_length_unchanged` parameter:

+- Set `leave_length_unchanged=True` (default) to keep the duration of the audio the same.
+- Set `leave_length_unchanged=False` if you want the duration to change with the speed adjustment.

 For instance, if you want to speed up your audio to a rate of 1.25, you can use the following code:
 ```
 from audiomentations import TimeStretch